Lost-Outpost/sovngarde/GAMEPLAY.md

 - [The Forgotten City](https://www.nexusmods.com/skyrimspecialedition/mods/1179) - The Forgotten City introduces a lost underground Dwemer city inhabitated by unique characters.

-- [Here There Be Monsters](https://www.nexusmods.com/skyrimspecialedition/mods/35929) - The Sea of Ghosts, they call it.
-An emptiness of ice and fog, lifeless and haunted.
-But the icy depths hide horrors even the Dragonborn has never faced.
-Legends tell of the beasts that dwell in the deep.
-Monsters of such immensity, that even the dragons fear them.
-And now, like the dragons, the monsters have awoken...

 - [Moon and Star](https://www.nexusmods.com/skyrimspecialedition/mods/4301) - Investigate a mysterious powerful individual in skyrim.
 There may be more to this individual than it seems.

 - [The Tools of Kagrenac](https://www.nexusmods.com/skyrimspecialedition/mods/14168) - Go on a quest to recover the legendary Tools of Kagrenac.
 Encounter new allies and enemies, explore sprawling dungeons, and add powerful new artifacts and spells to your arsenal in this fully-voiced quest mod!